-- The purpose of the summary is to lay out what the text says, in roughly the order in which it is said, taking care to mention the aspects that you think are most important or interesting. - Your summary should highlight key concepts and describe the main argument(s).
-(Please draw on what you learned in the January 12 tutorial meeting about "describing arguments.") - Your observations about the text should be backed up with references that allow your reader to see what they are based on; for this purpose, please use in-text parenthetical page references for an example of these, see Harvey, Writing with Sources, p.
-51, under "MLA Basic Rules."
+The summary should lay out what the text says, in roughly the order in which it is said, but with a focus on the aspects that you think are most important or interesting.
+Given the brevity of the assignment, this means that there are some aspects you will want to discuss in some detail, others you will choose to mention briefly, and still others that you won't want to mention at all.

+Your summary should highlight key terms and describe the main argument(s).
+(Please draw on what you learned at the January 14 tutorial meeting about "describing arguments.")

+continued on next page

+Your observations about the text should be backed up with references that allow your reader to see what they are based on; for this purpose, please use in-text parenthetical page references, as in this sample sentence:

+Locke underscores that acts of violence are sometimes perpetrated "upon pretence of Religion" (23).

-- Please include in your summary at least one quoted phrase (e.g., embedded into a sentence of your own) that helps you convey a point more effectively or vividly (see e.g., the list of reasons to quote in Harvey, p.
+Please include in your summary at least one quoted phrase (e.g., embedded into a sentence of your own) that helps you convey a point more effectively or vividly (see e.g., the list of reasons to quote in Harvey, 2nd ed., p.
 17 item (f)).
-Since this summary is short, quote only a phrase or a short sentence at a time, and be sure to make clear in your own words what the quoted phrase/sentence is supposed to illustrate. - Please print your assignment double-spaced and with one-inch margins, using an 11-12-point font. - Please number and staple the pages you hand in. - Please indicate the total word count at the end.
+Since this summary is short, quote only a phrase or a short sentence at a time, and be sure to make clear in your own words what the quoted phrase is supposed to illustrate.

+Please print your assignment double-spaced and with one-inch margins, using an 11-12-point font.
+Please number and staple the pages you hand in.
+Please write "Text Summary 1" at the top, and indicate the total word count at the end.